Wahe3bru/mm-github-pages-starter/_posts/2020-01-06-run-for-my-life.md

 - increased mobility

 Using [Chi Running]() and barefoot running information, I can focus on improving my running form.
 A combination of yoga, stretching and foam rolling to increase flexibility.
 Combined with [MovNat]() to increase mobility.
+I plan on doing some [foot specific exercises](https://www.barefoottrainingcentral.com/barefoot-exercises-to-strengthen-your-feet/) to strengthen my feet watching Netflix or as a fun game with the kids.

 My diet will no doubtably be changed and nutrition on the whole will be a big learning experience for me - probably the scariest aspect for me as I have a sensitive tummy, which has a large influence on my chronic headaches.
 So the lessons learned will not need to be repeated.

 Having this as the biggest goal for the year will have a rippling effect on my overall health which will aid in my studies and family life as well - more time alone to think means making the time with family more effective.